lumi-tip/lumi-tip/README.md

 ### About Me ℹ️

 Hello there!
 I'm Luis, a 🚀 Full Stack Programmer from Venezuela.
-I'm passionate about BackEnd, and I love to bring awesome functionalities to programs.
+I'm passionate about BackEnd, and I love developing awesome functionalities to programs.

 ### My Projects 🛠️